sriya224/CSE185_Group44/README.md

     2) tests folder : contains files and README regarding benchmarking

         - accuracy.py : file that computes accuracy score for kmer count table and histogram visualizations of benchmarking files
+        - ebola_genome.fa : this is a fasta file containing the ebola virus partial genome Zaire ebolavirus isolate IRF0164

     3) setup.py : file for setting up blobfish package, would implement installable package in future directions